Find Trade Colleges

 Speaking: Talking to others to convey information effectively.

-In 2016, there was an estimated number of 77,100 jobs in the United States for Woodworking Machine Setter, Operator, or Tender.
+In the United States, there were 77,100 jobs for Woodworking Machine Setter, Operator, or Tender in 2016.
 There is little to no growth in job opportunities for Woodworking Machine Setter, Operator, or Tender.
 Due to new job openings and attrition, there will be an average of 8,400 job openings in this field each year.

 undefined